How to Handle a Low Ball Offer From a Dual Agent

 Monitor your home sale carefully and promptly discuss any concerns with your agent.

-You want to see that they still have your back throughout the entire process.
+You want to see that they still have your back throughout the entire selling process.

-Dual representation can occasionally work for a buyer and seller.
+Dual representation can occasionally work for a seller.

 But it’s best to work with a real estate agent who has a reputation for avoiding it.